Introduction: who are we?

 In the summer of 2014, the Society merged with the Sutton Coldfield Area Group of the .
 All Warwickshire Wildlife Trust members are particularly welcome to meetings, whether as visitors or as members.

-Visitors are very welcome at any of our events.
+Visitors are very welcome at any of our activities.
 A small visitor's fee is charged for indoor meetings.

-A detailed programme is sent out to members twice a year.
+A detailed programme of activities is sent out to members twice a year.
 It includes:

 - Indoor Meetings are usually held on the second Thursday of each month from September to May, excluding January.
 See Meeting Place for directions.